telerik/kendo-ui-core/docs/controls/data-management/grid/adaptive.md

     });
     </script>

+### Prerequisites

 The Kendo UI adaptive mode requires scripts, which are normally part of the Kendo UI Mobile (Hybrid) library (`kendo.mobile.min.js`).
 However, these scripts are also included in `kendo.web.min.js` and `kendo.all.min.js`.
 If you are using [individual widget scripts]({% slug include_only_what_you_need_kendoui_installation %}#individual-widget-scripts) or a [custom combined script]({% slug include_only_what_you_need_kendoui_installation %}#employ-download-builder), make sure the relevant scripts are included.

 ## Pane Configuration

 The mobile pane in which the adaptive Grid is placed does not automatically expand its height.
-To add an adaptive Grid to a kendo UI mobile application, set the `stretch` configuration of the respective view to `true`, or explicitly define the height of the widget.
+To add an adaptive Grid to a Kendo UI mobile application, set the `stretch` configuration of the respective view to `true`, or explicitly define the height of the widget.

 ### Use the stretch Option